-There are so many start-ups and job applicants, so you need something that will enable you to stand out and be memorable.
+There are so many start-ups and job applicants competing for attention.
+You need something that will enable you to stand out and be memorable.
 What’s unique about your idea?
 What can you contribute to the company?
 What problems can your organization solve?
-Make answering that kind of question the focus of your elevator pitch.
+Make answering those kinds of question the focus of your elevator pitch.

 4. Put it all together.

-Now that you have all the elements of an elevator pitch, put it all together and ensure that it’s short, straightforward, and compelling.
+Once you have all the elements of your elevator pitch, put it all together and ensure that it’s short, straightforward, and compelling.
 Since it’s an elevator pitch, it should not be much longer than 30 seconds.
 The key is to get the other person’s attention before he or she gets out of the elevator.

 5. Practice delivering your pitch.

 Read it aloud, in front of a mirror or your friends.
-Bear in mind that no matter how great your elevator pitch is, it will be useless if you cannot deliver it properly.
-It should sound like you’re having a smooth conversation with someone, not making a hard sell approach.
-Also, if you fail to practice, you may end up talking too fast or forgetting some details.
+Bear in mind that no matter how great your elevator pitch is, it will be useless if you cannot deliver it well.
+It should sound like you’re having a smooth conversation with someone – not making a hard sell approach.
+If you fail to practice, you can easily end up talking too fast or forgetting some details.
 Or you may sound unnatural (like you’re reading from a script).